dekubu/lxd-kit/EXAMPLES.md

 end
 ```

-This will resolve the `example.com` hostname into a `SSHKit::Host` object, and
+This will resolve the `example.com` hostname into a `LXDKit::Host` object, and
 try to pull up the correct configuration for it.

 ## Connect to a host on a port different than 22